Lindaobichukwu/Covid19-Case-Analysis-country_wise_latest-/README.md

                                                         dropping duplicate rows and missing values etc.

                      .
 Visualized my dataset:
-                                Some of the data visualized are as follows:
+                                Some of the data visualized were as follows:
                                        .
 Total sum of death cases.
                                        .
 Total sum of recovered cases.
                                        .
 Average of the recovered cases.